Nirupam Chakma

-Nirupam Chakma is an Indian politician from Mizoram state in India.
-He represented Tuichawng in the Mizoram Legislative Assembly.
-Formerly a Congress minister, he joined Bharatiya Janata Party in 2015 and was offered ticket of Bharatiya Janata Party to the lone Lok Sabha seat of Mizoram in the last election held in 2019.
-He was the first Minister in Mizoram from Chakma Community.
+Nirupam Chakma is an Indian politician from Mizoram.
+He represented Tuichawng in the Mizoram Legislative Assembly from 1986 to 2013.
+Formerly a Congress minister, he joined the Bharatiya Janata Party in 2015 and was offered the BJP ticket to the lone Lok Sabha seat of Mizoram in the 2019 election.
+He was the first Minister in Mizoram from the Chakma Community.

-Currently, he is a member of the District Council in the 11th Chakma Autonomous District Council (2023 - 2028).
+Currently, he is the Chief Executive Member of the 11th Chakma Autonomous District Council (2023 - 2028).

-On March 8, 2024 he was appointed as a member of the National Commission for Scheduled Tribes (NCST) by the President of India.
+On March 8, 2024 he was appointed a member of the National Commission for Scheduled Tribes by the President of India.

-He is also holding the post of the national President of Chakma National Council of India (CNCI).
+He also holds the post of National President of the Chakma National Council of India (CNCI).